-- 2.1 The public business hours of the State Capitol Building and the Legislative Office Building shall be from 8:00 a.m. to 5 p.m., Monday through Friday (holidays excepted) and at such other times as official public business of the General Assembly may be conducted. - 2.2 Entrance to any office under the supervision of the Joint Committee on Legislative Management after regular work hours or on days when those offices would normally be closed is prohibited except for the following who may be admitted to office areas assigned to them for their use in carrying out their official responsibilities: a) members of the General Assembly; b) official employees of the General Assembly; c) executive branch employees who normally work in the Capitol Building; d) representatives of the news media who have offices in the Capitol Building; and e) legislative interns who have made prior arrangements for such entrance with the legislator(s) to whom they are assigned and with the Office of the State Capitol Police.
+- 2.1 The public business hours of the State Capitol Building and the Legislative Office Building shall be from 8:00 a.m. to 5 p.m., Monday through Friday (holidays excepted) and at such other times as official public business of the General Assembly may be conducted. - 2.2 Entrance to any office under the supervision of the Joint Committee on Legislative Management after regular work hours or on days when those offices would normally be closed is prohibited except for contractors whose work requires their presence after hours and except for the following who may be admitted to office areas assigned to them for their use in carrying out their official responsibilities: a) members of the General Assembly; b) official employees of the General Assembly; c) executive branch employees who normally work in the Capitol Building; d) representatives of the news media who have offices in the Capitol Building; and e) legislative interns who have made prior arrangements for such entrance with the legislator(s) to whom they are assigned and with the Office of the State Capitol Police.